What is the Average Cost of Assisted Living?

 Not only does our approach to memory care benefit our residents and their loved ones, but it also de-stigmatizes the need for long-term specialized memory care environments.
 We know that it is very hard to take care of a loved one who is suffering from Alzheimer’s disease or another form of dementia at home.
 It is also very difficult to make the decision to move your loved one into a memory care center.
-However, The Moments Memory Care can show you that our specialized approach is far superior than trying to care for a loved one on your own.
+However, The Moments Memory Care can show you that our specialized approach is a valuable alternative to caring for a loved one all on your own.

 How Much Does Memory Care Cost?

 It might not surprise you to learn that the higher level of care and supervision required in a memory care center also comes with a higher price than assisted living.
 Memory care can add an additional price tag between $1,000 and $4,000 on top of the care of an assisted living center, in some instances.
 However, just like with assisted living centers, the price of a memory care center varies widely.
 It can depend on the location of the center and the amenities and level of care offered for residents.
 The cost of the care is far outweighed by the heightened quality of life that each resident experiences.

-The Cost of Assisted Living at The Moments Memory Care
+The Average Cost of Assisted Living at The Moments Memory Care

 TAKE A TOUR